Stochastic variational principles for dissipative equations with advected quantities: Introduction

+The main purpose in the paper is to solve the questions mentioned above.
+We summarize now the main achievements of the paper. \begin{itemize} \item [(1)] We introduce a contraction matrix for the stochastic Lagrangian paths, which is different from the generalized derivative described above.
+This contraction matrix gives rise to a contraction force term in the action functional, capable to access separately, via reduction, each viscosity term, introduced usually by physical considerations, in the continuum mechanical model.
+In particular, we deduce the compressible Navier-Stokes and the viscous compressible MHD equations (Section \ref{sec_5}) only from our stochastic variational principle, without any appeal to thermodynamics.

+\item[(2)] We study random action functionals, by introducing an additional stochastic force.
+Various stochastic partial differential equations, such as stochastic (both compressible and incompressible) Navier-Stokes or Euler equations and stochastic viscous MHD equations, are deduced from our stochastic reduction procedure.

-In infinite dimensions, the Navier-Stokes equation was obtained in this manner, in the usual Eulerian (spatial) description (\cite{AC, ACC, CC}), via a stochastic Euler-Poincar\'e reduction on the group of volume preserving diffeomorphisms.
-The Lagrangian variables correspond to semimartingales.
-In this paper, we derive Euler-Poincar\'e equations for stochastic processes defined on semidirect product Lie algebras and give the associated deterministic constrained variational principle.
+\item [(3)] We derive Euler-Poincar\'e equations for stochastic processes defined on semidirect product Lie algebras and give the associated deterministic constrained variational principle when the stochastic force (in the action functional) vanishes.
 In other words, we develop the semidirect Euler-Poincar\'e reduction for a large class of stochastic systems.

+\item[(4)] We prove a stochastic version of the Kelvin-Noether Circulation Theorem for our stochastic reduction procedure.
+Compared with the result in \cite{HMR}, our (stochastic) evolution equations also depend on some martingales and some viscosity terms, in addition to the usual advected quantities (Section \ref{sec_4}).